nithingeorge3/Pokemon/README.md

 ### Pull Requests (PRs)
 1. Target `develop` for all PRs.
 2. **Rebase & Squash**: Clean up commits before merging to maintain linear history.
+3. Add a short ticket/feature info to the PR.
-3. Review: At least three approval required.
+4. Review: At least three approval required.